winitzki/scall/tutorial/programming_dhall.md

 The transformer for a product of given monads is the product of their transformers.
 We require two arguments of type `CompleteTransformer` and obtain a new `CompleteTransformer` for the product type.
+This is quite similar to how the product of two monads is again a monad.
 ```dhall
 let completeTransformerProduct : ∀(T1 : (Type → Type) → Type → Type) → CompleteTransformer T1 → ∀(T2 : (Type → Type) → Type → Type) → CompleteTransformer T2 → CompleteTransformer (λ(M : Type → Type) → Product (T1 M) (T2 M))
   = λ(T1 : (Type → Type) → Type → Type) → λ(t1 : CompleteTransformer T1) → λ(T2 : (Type → Type) → Type → Type) → λ(t2 : CompleteTransformer T2) →